Skip to Main Content

 How do I complete the EAP?

-UCLA uses Environment, Health and Safety Assistant (EHSA) as its safety database.
+UCLA uses Environment, Health and Safety Assistant (EHSA) opens a new window as its safety database.
 As of November 2023, both IIPPs and EAPs will be completed using the EHSA application.

 When must I complete/review the EAP?